A Treasury of Quotes from A Christmas Carol's Ghost of Christmas Present: Exploring Themes of Generosity and Compassion

 2. "You have never seen the like of me before!"

 This exclamation, delivered with joyous exuberance, highlights the unique and transformative nature of the experience Scrooge is about to undertake.
 The Ghost's extraordinary appearance, his abundance, and his message of joy are unlike anything Scrooge has ever encountered.
-It underscores the stark contrast between Scrooge's solitary, miserly life and the potential for warmth and connection he is about to witness.
+Which means it underscores the stark contrast between Scrooge's solitary, miserly life and the potential for warmth and connection he is about to witness.
 The quote serves as a powerful foreshadowing of the emotional impact of the visit.

 3. "Spirit," said Scrooge, with an interest he had never felt before, "tell me if Tiny Tim will live."